Bouncer in Mumbai 5-star arrested for shoot-out in Mangalore

-Datta Wagre (27) was the mastermind of a shoot-out at the office of a Mangalore-based builder; he took a supari of Rs 50,000 from gangster Ravi Pujari and sent two shooters to intimidate the realtor while he masqueraded as a bouncer in Trilogy pub at Hotel Sea Princess
+Datta Wagre took Rs 50,000 supari from gangster Ravi Pujari, sent two shooters to intimidate Mangalore-based realtor while masquerading as bouncer in Trilogy pub at Hotel Sea Princess

 A bouncer working at Trilogy, a popular nightclub located at Sea Princess hotel, Juhu, was arrested by Mangalore police for his role in a shootout in Mangalore last month.